Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tips for Finding the Right Financial Advisor

-• A financial advisor can help you make he right decisions with your money.
+• A financial advisor can help you make the right decisions with your money.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Before you select a financial advisor, be sure to ask these five questions.
 Remember that not all advisors uphold the same standards.
 They also don't have to have any training to call themselves advisors.